SamSteele01/BookLocal/README.md

 # BookLocal Front-end

-This repo is for the Traveler and Hotel interfaces.
+This repo is for the Traveler interfaces.
 It interacts with the smart contract and the backend server.

 To run locally: clone or fork, ```npm install```, and ```npm start```.